• Skip to primary navigation

 Can you make this cake dairy-free?

-You can easily make this cake dairy free by using vegan butter.
+You can easily make this cake dairy-free by using vegan butter.

 What non-dairy milk is best in this recipe?

-I used almond milk but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.
+I used almond milk but other dairy-free kinds of milk will work I do not recommend canned coconut milk.

-How long will this cake keep?
+How long will this cake keep fresh?

 More Gluten Free Chocolate Desserts: